 No two cases are identical, but ordinarily, it takes about three to six months to receive compensation for your asbestos case.
 Mesothelioma claims have the shortest waiting times because the condition is only caused by asbestos exposure, so proving them is relatively straightforward.
 An experienced mesothelioma lawyer can tell you what to expect for your asbestos lawsuit settlement.

-What Is the Average Settlement for A Mesothelioma Claim?
+What is the Average Settlement for an Asbestos Claim?

 It's difficult to give an average amount for a mesothelioma settlement.
 This is because it depends on factors such as: